ctrl-alt-delete101/AutoDrive/README.md

 # Mecanum Drive
-this part is the drivetrain code specifically
+This part is the drivetrain code specifically you may need to change your constants, ports, etc.
+For the most part it works as intended.